BryantTrinh/README-Generator/README.md

 ## Description

-This README Generator allows you to dynamically create a README.md file using command-line aplication.
+This README Generator allows the user to dynamically create a README.md file by using command-line application.

 ## Table of Contents